bigfatpanda-training/pandas-practical-python-primer/level-3/exercise-1.md

     production environment, we wouldn't use the testing server and this file wouldn't be necessary, but using it will help us get started quickly.

-* Create a new Python package inside `/trainee-area/level-3-using-web-services/friends-api`
+* Create a new Python package inside `/trainee-area/level-3-using-web-services/trainee-friends-api`
     * Call it `trainee_friends_api`.
     * If you did this correctly, you'll automatically get an `__init__.py` file inside of the folder.
+    * **All other work for this session will go inside this folder.**

 * Add a docstring to `__init__.py` which describes what the entire package will provide.
 In our case, an API to interact with friendship data.